 This guide will look at palliative care options across Buckinghamshire.

 NHS Palliative Care in Buckinghamshire

-NHS Bucks Healthcare Palliative Care Team
+NHS Buckinghamshire Healthcare Palliative Care Team

 The NHS palliative care team at the Buckinghamshire Healthcare NHS Trust provide care in a number of settings.
 The trust work with the Florence Nightingale Hospice at Stoke Mandeville Hospital to run an inpatient and day hospice service.

 An advance directive is also known as an advance statement.
 It outlines a person’s wishes for their future care plan.
-This means if someone becomes so unwell they can no longer communicate, relatives and healthcare professionals know the right decisions to make on their behalf.
+This means if someone becomes so unwell that they can no longer communicate, relatives and healthcare professionals know the right decisions to make on their behalf.

 It is important to note that an advance directive is different from an advance decision (sometimes known as a living will or advance decision to refuse treatment).
 This is instead a decision to refuse certain medical treatments in the future.

 For a full guide surrounding advance directives, please visit our Age Space page: Advance Directives and Living Wills.

 Hospices are warm environments that provide palliative care.
 To access hospice care, your relative must be referred by a healthcare professional.